gt-marine-robotics-group/Virtuoso/virtuoso_navigation/README.md

 ### station_keeping_node.py
 This node upon request publishes a path with a single waypoint (the current pose) to the controller.
 The controller will then attempt to hold that pose.

+### rotate_node.py
+This node upon request rotates the USV by a requested number of radians.

 ## External Subscribed Topics

 | Topic | Message Type | Frame | Purpose |